PeterBid/Vivi-Adventure-Game/README.md

 #### Vivi Riding the Bird

 While there are many aspects of the game I can say I am proud of, I am particually proud of creating the function for Vivi to ride one the bird.

-This function combined everything I had previously learnt and ultilised when creating grid, creating Vivi's movement, creating Enemies and the Collision function.
+This function combined everything I had previously learnt and ultilised when creating grid, creating Vivi's movement, creating Enemies, using automated movement and creating the Collision function.

 ```javascript
  //--Moving Bird + Riding--//